rktoomey/rkt-presentations/mongonyc-salat/sectionone/sectionone.md

  - [HighChair](https://github.com/chrislewis/highchair) - created by [Chris Lewis](http://twitter.com/#!/chrslws), this toolset for
- developing Google App Engine services and applications in Scala includes a type-safe query DSL that provides a feel intentionally similar to [Rogue](https://github.com/foursquare/rogue) but without the Lift dependency
+ developing Google App Engine services and applications in Scala includes a type-safe query DSL that provides a feel intentionally similar to [Rogue](https://github.com/foursquare/rogue) but for Google data store instead of Lift/MongoDB

 !SLIDE

-# Query DSLs
+# Dealing with SQL

 ## Type-safe SQL